 Innovative programs to economically empower women and prevent intimate partner violence revictimization ~ Claire M. Renzetti, Diane R. Follingstad, Diane Fleet;

-A Few Thoughts on Preventing Intimate Partner Violence: Thinking Forward ~ Sherry Hamby, Shamita Das.
+Preventing Intimate Partner Violence: Thinking Forward ~ Shamita Das Dasgupta.

 "Useful for students, researchers, and practitioners, this volume explores multidimensional, evidence-based, and culturally responsive efforts to decrease the prevalence of intimate partner violence, de-escalate its impact on those already affected, stem its re-occurrence."
 Madelaine Adelman, Arizona State University